ssmirr/appdev-chapters/very-best-api.md

 If a query string is present with a cuisine ID, use it to filter the list of dishes.

 Be careful not to break the URL you built previously, plain old `/dishes` (without a query string on the end)!
 Requests both with and without a query string should be handled gracefully.
-There are [many](https://chapters.firstdraft.com/chapters/763) different ways you can achieve this.
+There are [many](https://chapters.firstdraft.com/chapters/763) [different]() [tools](https://chapters.firstdraft.com/chapters/758#include) that you can use to achieve this.

 ### /dishes/[ANY EXISTING DISH ID]